 Then to add data go to the second tab of the main GeoDataFarm window (Import data

 Here are 10 different sub tabs with different types of data (Planting, Fertilizing, Spraying etc.) that you can add to your farm.
-I will now show how to add some planting data, adding other data is similar.
+In this guide I will show how to add some GPS planting data from a text file, adding other data is similar.

-But if you have GPS logged data you can load them in to the program, choose file type (at the moment is it only possible to add text data (.txt/.csv files).
-When you press Open the file and save it
+At the moment it is possible to add text data (.txt/.csv files), shapefiles and raster files.
+When you selected Text file and press Open the file and save it

 - Press "Add input file" and select your text file that you want to upload to GeoDataFarm, when this is added the upper field will be filled in like the illustration above.